Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Propagation: Seed or cuttings.

 Uses: Ornamental, fragrance garden.
-The leaves are a substitute for culinary sage in cooking, but they have a very strong flavor and must be used sparingly.
+For some cultivars, the aroma extends 6-10' feet from the plant.
+Not everyone will find this aroma appealing.
+The leaves can be a substitute for culinary sage in cooking, but have a very strong flavor and must be used sparingly.
 For a list of culinary sage plants, see Low Water Culinary Herbs.

 Comments

 This plant is a member of the Mint family (Lamiaceae).
 Other common names are Chaparral Sage and California Blue Sage.
-For some cultivars, the aroma extends 6-10' feet from the plant.
-Not everyone will find this aroma appealing.
+Several cultivars are available, including 'Winnifred Gilman'.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.